cloud-hippie/introduction-to-python/06-Review/README.md

 3. Add an option to output the password as base64 encoded.
 4. Add an option for the user to use real words within the password.

+# Tiny API Project

+The Tiny API is a minimal API built to help students learn about APIs.

+It focusses on objects, methods and classes.

-# Pet-Pal (Thursday)
+# Pet-Pal

-An API project focussing on disctionaries, JSON and Classes.
+An API project focussing on dictionaries, JSON and Classes.

 API's are a great way to create a web application.
 They are also highly dependant on a user knowing how to parse JSON and traverse dictionaries.